 Targeting specific users is a basic but effective practice to increase your sales.
 Instead of aimlessly sending your messages to the public at large, it makes certainly more sense to focus on the specific users.
 Retargeting ads may help you to boost your abandoned cart recovery by presenting users with the exact items that they have abandoned.
 Furthermore, retargeting ads are 76% more likely to be clicked than standard display ads, according to Wordstream.
 By simply using Facebook Pixel or Google RSLA, you can display each unique user the exact item they have abandoned.

 Once you are setting up your marketing strategy, it is vital to include multiple channels.
 Even though sending an email is still a useful channel for re-engagement, it is no longer solely sufficient.
 The multichannel approach ensures eCommerce business owners that their messages are delivered through various channels.
 Furthermore; to optimize your abandoned cart recovery, you need to convince your users by using different channels.
 These channels can include anything from Facebook messages to email to SMS messages, and each of them will perform differently.
 For instance, you can get an average of 34% open rate in emails, 58% for text messages, and 90% for Push Notifications.
-Please keep in mind that when communicating from multiple channels; you need to provide a consistency in your tone of voice.
+Please keep in mind that when communicating from multiple channels; you need to provide consistency in your tone of voice.

 Even if using push notifications was mentioned in the previous part, it is so important that it also deserves a separate paragraph.
 Push notifications have the highest open rate*.
-Push notifications are the fastest way to get the attention of customers who have added items to their carts but failed to complete purchase.
+Push notifications are the fastest way to get the attention of customers who have added items to their carts but failed to complete purchases.
 Customers can be taken to the checkout page or a personalized card encouraging them to complete their purchase.
 Only by clicking one notification.
-Furthermore, push notifications allow you to establish a direct and personal communication channel in a quick, simple, and inexpensive way.
+Furthermore, push notifications to allow you to establish a direct and personal communication channel in a quick, simple, and inexpensive way.
 Of course, the more personal it is, the more effective it will be.
 In Mowico, we enable our customers to send push notifications with any third-party tool they like.

-Abandoned shopping carts in eCommerce is one of the biggest problems that you may face these days.
-Despite your best-laid plans tp reduce cart abandonment, some percentage of customers will always leave your store before making a purchase.
+Abandoned shopping carts in eCommerce are one of the biggest problems that you may face these days.
+Despite your best-laid plans to reduce cart abandonment, some percentage of customers will always leave your store before making a purchase.
 It’s unavoidable.
-One thing is clear: keeping in touch with customers in every possible way is key to reduce your churns.
+One thing is clear: keeping in touch with customers in every possible way is key to reducing your churns.
 At this point, having a mobile application shines in the dust as it enables eCommerce owners to reach their customers at every location and time.
 If you like to learn more about how we can help you to reduce cart abandonment, we are always here to talk.